 It is with the same courtesy and good cheer that I had agreed to reply to my interviewer’s loaded and leading questions.
 Alas…

-In Part 2 (here on Townhall.com): Racism, as understood in the US, is more often concerned with discrimination based on distinct physical characteristics.
-That will be addressed, next week, vis-a-vis Israel (and on WND.COM).
+In Part 2, Racism, as understood in the US, is more often concerned with discrimination based on distinct physical characteristics.
+That is addressed vis-a-vis Israel in “Is Israel Racist?
+A Reply To An Anti-Semitic Writer (Part 2)”.